hanlin1122/dictionaries/README.md

-# Using ArrayLists to simulate a Dictionary
+# Using ArrayLists to simulate a dictionary

 **Overview**